 Next, you must clearly connect the attack to the harm you’ve suffered.
 This includes not just the obvious physical injuries but also the financial and emotional fallout.
 A strong case is built on solid proof that your injuries are a direct result of the incident.
 Finally, every legal action is subject to a deadline.
 Knowing and respecting Missouri’s statute of limitations is critical, because missing it could prevent you from ever receiving the compensation you deserve.
 Understanding these three pillars, owner fault, proven damages, and timely action, will help you determine if you have a strong foundation for a personal injury claim.

-How to Prove the Owner Was at Fault
+Proving the Dog’s Owner Was at Fault

 In Missouri, the law is often on the victim’s side.
 The state follows a “strict liability” rule for dog bites.
 This means if a dog bites you without being provoked, the owner is typically held responsible for your damages.
 This applies whether you were on public property or lawfully on private property.
 You don’t have to prove the owner knew their dog was dangerous beforehand.